andreped/NoCodeSeg/README.md

 ⚠️***Latest: Generic multi-class support has been added to the pipeline!***

-This is the official repository for the manuscript [*"Code-free development and deployment of deep segmentation models for digital pathology"*](https://arxiv.org/abs/2111.08430), **accepted** for publication in [Frontiers in Medicine](https://www.frontiersin.org/articles/10.3389/fmed.2021.816281).
+This is the official repository for the manuscript [*"Code-free development and deployment of deep segmentation models for digital pathology"*](https://arxiv.org/abs/2111.08430), **published** open access in [Frontiers in Medicine](https://www.frontiersin.org/articles/10.3389/fmed.2021.816281/full).

 The repository contains trained deep models for epithelium segmentation of HE and CD3 immunostained WSIs, as well as source code relevant for importing/exporting annotations/predictions in [QuPath](https://qupath.github.io/), from [DeepMIB](http://mib.helsinki.fi/downloads.html), and [FastPathology](https://github.com/AICAN-Research/FAST-Pathology).